by Ravi Jain, Bud Industries Inc.

 The moral of this story is that, for little extra cost, Competitor B used customization to add functionality, make manufacturing leaner, and stand out in the marketplace.
 And its supplier did all the work.

 Because sheet metal boxes are formed by bending metal, the additional cost for the custom dimension was minimal.
 Some suppliers have invested in low cost tooling capabilities and can provide rapid production of custom products, as well as accepting customer CAD files.

-By shifting some manufacturing steps to its supplier, Competitor B lowered cost, improved quality, reduced lead-time and shortened Work-In-Process.
+By shifting some manufacturing steps to its supplier, Competitor B lowered their enclosure cost, improved quality, reduced lead-time and shortened Work-In-Process.
 That’s because the supplier has the proper equipment, more accurate specifications on the enclosure, significantly more experience, and generally a lower labor cost.

 The same is true of racks and cabinets.
 Instead of assembling custom components in house, engineers should order them pre-assembled.
 They should carefully specify where they want access panels, custom shelves, fans, vents, lock hasps, power strips, casters and levelers.
 If one component needs special EMI protection, then the supplier can mount a die-cast aluminum box on the rack.
 If needed, the supplier can machine off the card guides and bosses inside the box.